Patna: Civic administration

 The Municipal Commissioner is the chief Executive Officer and head of the executive arm of the Municipal Corporation.
 All executive powers are vested in the Municipal Commissioner who is an Indian Administrative Service (IAS) officer appointed by the state government.
 Although the Municipal Corporation is the legislative body that lays down policies for the governance of the city, it is the Commissioner who is responsible for the execution of the policies.
 The Commissioner is appointed for a fixed term as defined by state statute.
 The powers of the Commissioner are those provided by statute and those delegated by the Corporation or the Standing Committee.
 As of June 2017, the BJP won PMC Mayor seat; the mayor is Sita Sahu, while the deputy mayor is Vinay Kumar Pappu.
 The Patna Municipal Corporation was ranked 4th out of 21 Cities for best governance & administrative practices in India in 2014.
 It scored 3.6 on 10 compared to the national average of 3.3.
 The revenue district of Patna comes under the jurisdiction of a District Collector (District Magistrate).
 The Collectors are in charge of the general administration, property records and revenue collection for the Central Government, and oversee the national elections held in the city.
 The Bihar Urban Infrastructure Development Corporation Limited (BUIDCO) and the Patna Metropolitan Area Authority, are responsible for the statutory planning and development of the Patna Metropolitan Region.
 Patna Metropolitan Area Authority was established in 2016.
 It is the superseding agency for the former Patna Regional Development Authority (PRDA), which was dissolved in 2006.
 In addition to the city government, numerous commissions and state authorities—including the Ministry of Tourism, the Bihar Health Department, the Bihar Water Resources Department, National Ganga River Basin Authority, Bihar State Pollution Control Board and the Bihar Public Service Commission—play a role in the life of Patnaites.
-As the capital of Bihar, Patna plays a major role not only in state politics but in central politics as well.
+As the capital of Bihar, Patna plays a major role 8n both state politics and central politics.

-In October 2016, the Bihar cabinet approved the Patna master plan 2031 which envisages the development of a new airport at Bihta.
+In October 2016, the Bihar cabinet approved the Patna Master Plan 2031, which envisages the development of a new airport at Bihta.
 As of August 2015, the area of Patna city (along with its urban agglomeration) is 250 km2.
-Patna master 2031 is the second master plan of the city that has been passed ever, after the last plan was approved for 1961-1981.
+Patna Master 2031 is the second master plan of the city that has been passed ever, after the last plan was approved for 1961-1981.
 Patna master plan covers six urban local bodies - Patna Municipal Corporation, Danapur Nagar Parishad, Phulwarisharif Nagar Parishad, Khagaul Nagar Parishad, Maner Nagar Panchayat and Fatuha Nagar Parishad.
 The new master plan proposed to increase the area of Patna city to 1167 km2 to transform it as a metropolitan city.
 5 satellite towns have also been proposed in the master plan at Bihta, Naubatpur, Punpun, Fatuha and Khusrupur.